magnetophon/DEL2/README.md

   - In toggle-mode, the trigger note for mute toggles the respective mute
   - In direct-mode, the trigger note switches it on when you press it, and off when you let it go The note also (retroactively) turns the other mute off when you press it.
+- The status of the triggers and the current tap pattern are saved and retrieved alongside the preset or DAW session.

 ## Planned features